rismoney/puppet-baremetal-windows/README.md

 ## Requirements -
 Minimum Win7+ Build host (I used a VM)

-The following will be downloaded and install automatically:
+The following will be downloaded and installed automatically via make_pe:
-1. Windows ADK for Windows 8 (I chose this so we are not building around obsolescence)
+1. Windows ADK for Windows 8 (I chose this so we are not building around Win7/2008/older revs)
 2. Facter from Source
 3. Puppet from Source
 4. Ruby 1.87 (Puppet on Windows only supports 1.8.7 currently)
 5. Gems - see the list here https://github.com/rismoney/puppet-baremetal-windows/blob/master/make_pe/config/config.ps1#L24-L35
-6. Gnu patch.exe
+6. Gnu patch.exe - to workaround the minimalistic nature of the WinPE live image

 ## Relevant tidbits:
-SysWow64 is not present in WinPE_x64 so we will use x86 EventViewer is not present in WinPE so we will patch puppet source (destinations.rb L254-258) PXE server is your choice and is outside of scope for now Built around Win2008 R2 deployment but it could be anything
+SysWow64 is not present in WinPE_x64 so we will use x86.
+We will use imagex to deploy OS 32/64 bit OS, and not run setup.exe.
+This is ideal and fastest way to install.
+EventViewer is not present in WinPE so we will patch puppet source (destinations.rb L254-258) PXE server is your choice and is outside of scope for now Testing has been on Win2008 R2 deployment but it could be any OS

 # TODO